mlafeldt/chef-runner/README.md

 [![Build Status](https://travis-ci.org/mlafeldt/chef-runner.svg?branch=master)](https://travis-ci.org/mlafeldt/chef-runner)
 [![GoDoc](https://godoc.org/github.com/mlafeldt/chef-runner?status.svg)](https://godoc.org/github.com/mlafeldt/chef-runner)

-The purpose of chef-runner explained in one tweet:
+chef-runner is a tool that speeds up your Chef development and testing workflow.

+chef-runner tries hard to provision a target system as fast as possible.
+It thereby allows you to change infrastructure code and get *immediate feedback*.

+The tool was originally developed as a fast alternative to the painfully slow `vagrant provision`.

 > When it comes to dev/testing, fast feedback is everything.
 Vagrant needs >5s
 > before it even starts provisioning.
 Each time.
 Let's fix that. -- [@mlafeldt
 > (1 Nov 2013)](https://twitter.com/mlafeldt/status/396299646425137152)

+chef-runner has since evolved and can now be used to rapidly provision not only local Vagrant machines but also remote hosts like EC2 instances.

+To further shorten the feedback loop, chef-runner [integrates with Vim](#use-with-vim) so you don't have to leave your editor while hacking on recipes.

 For more background, check out my blog post *[Telling people about chef-runner][blog post]*.

-## What is chef-runner?

-* A command-line tool that speeds up your Chef development and testing workflow.
-* A fast alternative to the painfully slow `vagrant provision` ([demo video] comparing both tools).
-* Rapidly provisions local Vagrant machines as well as remote machines like EC2 instances.
-* [Integrates with Vim](#use-with-vim) so you don't have to leave your editor while hacking on recipes.
-* Allows you to change infrastructure code and get **immediate feedback**.

 ## Requirements